-To this the female client exclaimed, in an even louder voice than before, and in a very astonished manner, “What are you going to DO all day?”
+To this the female client exclaimed, in an even louder voice and in a very astonished manner, “What are you going to DO all day?”

 I cringed at the woman’s insensitivity as she shrieked out the question.
 It wasn’t so much the actual inquiry that bothered me, but the tone in which she said it.

 It then occurred to me that the client probably had no idea how heartless her words sounded.
 She had likely never spent the holidays alone in her life.

 I have to give the guy credit.
 He smiled and went on to say that he enjoyed his solitude and was planning to listen to some Bob Marley tunes and spend time with his dogs.